zackstout/Wish-list/README.md

 - [ ] Determine whether a pixel lies within the leaf of a given plant (phyllotaxis genetic algorithm).
 - [ ] Find a usable PDF parser.
 - [ ] Transform to polar coordinates with variable center (star map).
-- [ ] Figure out how to schedule function calls with Python3.
+- [ ] Figure out how to schedule function calls with Python3 (weather app).
 - [ ] Add images to p5 canvas (*Love Actually* visualization).

 ## Invitations to brainstorm: